OR13/express-eth-jwt/README.md

 ### `npm run start:client`

-Client generates a new ethereum address and privateKey, creates a jwt1. jwt1 is used to request jwt2 from `auth`. jwt2 is used it access `proxy`.
+- client generates a new ethereum address and privateKey, creates claims and signs them creating jwt1.
+- jwt1 is used to request jwt2 from `auth`.
+- jwt2 is used it restrict access to `proxy`.
-`proxy` restricts access to `server` to only token bearers.
+- `proxy` restricts access to `server` to only token bearers.

 #### Reading